Seed going through the stages of growth, from seedling, dicot growth, to full growth and roots established.

 Proud Member of Nipissing First Nation

-Education Manager and Owner of Manoomin Learning
+Lead Educator and Owner of Manoomin Learning

 A collection of 14 logos of various school boards, universities, Conservation authorities, friendship centres and more.